Nucleo and STM32CubeIDE

 If you intend to follow the tutorials and examples on my website, it’ll be easiest for you to use the same Nucleo.
 I mostly use two : the Nucleo-F303K8 (Nucleo 32) and the Nucleo-H745ZI-Q (Nucleo 144)

-On the software side of things, ST provides a range of free software development tools under the “Cube” brand.
-Lately, they have been consolidated into a single tool : the STM32CubeIDE.
+For your software development needs, ST provides a range of free software development tools under the “Cube” brand.
+Lately, they have been consolidated into a single tool : the STM32CubeIDE, though you can call it “CubeIDE”.
 If you’re new to software development, IDE stands for Integrated Development Environment.
 You can (and should) download it from the official page right now.
 Seriously, right now, because it’ll take a while to install it.
 It’s a big tool.
 You may also want to install git and create a github account if you haven’t already : that way you will be able to download and use my code very easily.

 I’m not going to post screenshots here to tease you into it.
 The main reason is that STM32CubeIDE, which I’ll henceforth call Cube for simplicity, is a very complex tool.
 This ain’t no amateur grade gadget like the Arduino “IDE”.
 Do not let the price tag fool you : Cube is made for doing serious work and building complex projects in environments where time is money.